MisterMiro/sylt/README.md

 # sylt

-early work in progress, see tests.sylt for example code
+early work in progress, see `demo.sylt` and `tests.sylt` for example code

 virtual machine:
 - executes bytecode